List of RuPaul's Drag Race All Stars contestants

 RuPaul's Drag Race All Stars, a spin-off series in which past contestants return to compete for a spot in the Drag Race "Hall of Fame", premiered in 2012.

-As of 2025, fourteen contestants have competed in more than one season of All Stars.
+As of 2026, fourteen contestants have competed in more than one season of All Stars.
 From All Stars 1, Manila Luzon and Latrice Royale, "Team Latrila", returned to All Stars 4 to compete as individual contestants; Jujubee and Alexis Mateo returned to All Stars 5; Yara Sofia and Pandora Boxx returned to All Stars 6; and Shannel returned to All Stars 9.
 From All Stars 2 Roxxxy Andrews returned to All Stars 9; and Ginger Minj returned to All Stars 6 and All Stars 10.
-From All Stars 3 Aja returned to All Stars 10.
+From All Stars 3 Aja returned to All Stars 10; and Morgan McMichaels and Kennedy Davenport to All Stars 11.
+From All Stars 6 A'keria C. Davenport and Silky Nutmeg Ganache to All Stars 11.
 From All Stars 9 Jorgeous returned to All Stars 10.

 Monét X Change, Trinity the Tuck and Shea Couleé, winners of All Stars 4 and 5, returned to All Stars 7, the first ever season to exclusively feature winners of previous seasons.

 All Stars 7 also featured The Vivienne, winner of the first series of RuPaul’s Drag Race UK, becoming the first American season to feature a queen who first appeared on an international franchise.
 All Stars 8 became the second such season, featuring Jimbo, who had previously appeared on the first season of Canada's Drag Race and on the first series of RuPaul's Drag Race: UK vs the World.